Wall Street Analyst Upgrade Roku Inc. [ROKU]. What else is Wall St. saying

 BofA Securities have made an estimate for Roku Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on February 17, 2023.
 The new note on the price target was released on February 16, 2023, representing the official price target for Roku Inc. stock.
 Previously, the target price had yet another drop from $90 to $50, while Truist kept a Hold rating on ROKU stock.
 On January 12, 2023, analysts decreased their price target for ROKU shares from 45 to 30.

-Roku Inc. [ROKU] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -12.87.
-With this latest performance, ROKU shares gained by 18.58% in over the last four-week period, additionally sinking by -15.09% over the last 6 months – not to mention a drop of -53.85% in the past year of trading.
+Roku Inc. [ROKU] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.07.
+With this latest performance, ROKU shares dropped by -2.80% in over the last four-week period, additionally sinking by -6.82% over the last 6 months – not to mention a drop of -50.22% in the past year of trading.

 Roku Inc.’s liquidity data is similarly interesting compelling, with a Quick Ratio of 2.60 and a Current Ratio set at 2.70.